 Hypothesis 3: NGOs and other organisations can set-up and operate the system Note: Proof of this hypothesis rests on the validation of the assumptions below.
 In aggregate, Greenfi experience is that, yes, representative organisations and their staff can effectively establish and oversee eco-credit groups but subject to investment, in both funds and time, in developing or on-boarding the skillsets necessary to implement community eco-credit projects.
 What we have observed is that, ahead of project outset, natural resource management organisations may lack the finance skills necessary to successfully establish eco-credit groups.
 Similarly, development-oriented organisations may lack the natural resource management skills to successfully establish eco-credit groups.
 However, these skills can be acquired with sufficient resources and a willingness to invest in the learning curve that organisations will face in developing competence in a new methodology.
 Assumption 3.1 Staff can understand the system Finding: Yes, with training and support.
 The particular difficulty which arises is in ensuring the checks and balances are understood and implemented, particularly where adjustments are made to the methodology to reflect local context, and which can give rise to new and unforeseen challenges and trade- offs.
 Assumption 3.2 Staff can effectively communicate system function and use to eco-credit groups Finding: Yes, with training and support.
-Assumption 3.3 Staff can effectively communicate system function and use to eco-credit groups Finding: Yes, with training and support.
-Assumption 3.4: Staff support system implementation Finding: Yes.
+Assumption 3.3: Staff support system implementation Finding: Yes.
 However, not all staff will necessarily support the methodology due to a number of factors.
 Firstly, misconceptions develop about the methodology, particularly about the grant element with an assumption that the grant to eco-credit groups is in fact a loan.
 Secondly, although community eco- credit does not use the ASCA methodology, there is a perception amongst ASCA experts that groups using the ASCA methodology should not receive external injections of funding.
 Thirdly, there may be a sense that market-based or market-like tools are inappropriate to natural resource management work.

-- 25.7 At this stage, Greenfi prefers to say that the methodology looks like it may be working: groups repay loans and participate in environmental activities but this is a preliminary proof of concept, awaiting greater certainty, amidst the many influences of real-world implementation.
+- 25.7 At this stage, Greenfi partners are providing descriptive evidence that the methodology works: group members repay loans and participate in environmental activities - but this is a preliminary proof of concept, awaiting greater certainty, amidst the many influences of real-world implementation.
 Nevertheless, it appears there is sufficient evidence to justify further investment in undertaking RCTs to deliver fuller proofs of concept. - 25.8 In addition to the above hypotheses, Greenfi was testing assumptions on the fundability of the mechanism, by which is meant how to finance both capitalisation of group funds and funding of service provision to groups.
 Conclusions to these hypotheses are set out in section 19 ("Financing Options").

-26. Benefits, Costs and Risks
+26. Lessons Learned about Benefits, Costs and Risks

 - 26.1 Pilots allowed an assessment of costs, benefit, and risks associated with each element of the community eco-credit approach, namely (i) grant capitalisation of group eco-credit fund owned by the eco-credit group, (ii) issue of loans upon request to group members, (iii) repayment of loans together with interest or sharia-compliant fee to the group fund, and (iv) participation by borrowers in ecological restoration or protection activities as a term of the loan.
-Additionally, costs, benefits and risks arise as a result of the methodological elements working in aggregate. - 26.2 The below table sets out the full list of benefits, costs and risks so far identified by Greenfi.
+Additionally, costs, benefits and risks arise as a result of the methodological elements working in aggregate. - 26.2 The below table (overleaf) sets out the full list of benefits, costs and risks so far identified by Greenfi as identified through the series of pilot implementations.
+The biggest risk is with regard to environmental trade-offs: protection of one resource is achieved at the cost of damage to others where loans fuel consumption or activities which themselves impose an environmental cost.